efaro2014/Histopathology_Final_Project/README.md

 ![Slides](https://github.com/efaro2014/Histopathology_Final_Project/blob/main/figures/slides.png)

 As we can see in the picture, the first image represents adenocarcinoma of the lung, followed by normal tissue, and squamous cell carcinoma of the lungs.
-The last image represnts the normal colon tissue and colons adeno carcinoma.
+The last image represents the normal colon tissue and colon's adeno-carcinoma.